 Monday, January 6, 2025

-It was July 1960 in Lafayette, Indiana, I was 14 years old and wanted to make more than $8 a week delivering newspapers.
-Someone had mentioned to me and 4 of my buddies that a hybrid seed corn company was hiring kids our age to detassel corn at $1.00 an hour for 8 hours a day, 5 days a week.
-Why detassel?
-It is only done on fields growing seed corn to produce hybrid seed which leads to significantly higher yields because of selective breeding or “cross-pollination.”
-Fields of corn that will be detasseled are planted with two varieties of corn.
-Removing the tassels from all the plants of one variety leaves the corn that is growing on those plants to be fertilized by the tassels of the other variety, resulting in a hybrid.
-I thought what the heck- I can handle it.
-How hard could it be?
-It turned out to be the hottest, scratchiest, most labor-intensive work I could imagine.
+It was July 1960 in Lafayette, Indiana, I was 14 years old and wanted to make more than $6-8 a week delivering newspapers.
+Someone had mentioned to me and 4 of my buddies that a hybrid seed corn company was hiring teenagers to detassel corn at $1.00 an hour for 8 hours a day, 5 days a week.
+Detasseling corn was basically removing the tassels from selected corn rows to create hybrid seed.
+The work sounded simple enough, but it turned out to be the hottest, scratchiest, most exhausting labor I had ever experienced.

 On my first day, I wore a t-shirt and had no gloves or sunscreen.
 Central Indiana in July feels like a tropical jungle.
 Out in the open, without wind, trees, or clouds, moisture evaporates then settles onto the fields – a fat, invisible blanket of humidity woven thicker by the hour as the sun rises in the sky and heats up the corn field and the heat index regularly climbs to 110 degrees.